 However, you must reapply the boric acid frequently because it can get washed away by the rain or blown away by the wind.

 Mix some white vinegar with water in a spray bottle and spray it directly onto the clover mites or any surface infested with the mites.
 You can spray the mixture on your lawn, which can help to kill any clover mites that may be hiding in the grass.

 However, since vinegar is highly acidic, you should test out the mixture on a small area before spraying it on the entire lawn.

-Mix a few drops of dishwashing detergent in water and fill in a spray bottle.
+Mix a few drops of dishwashing detergent in water and fill a spray bottle.
 Spraying the mixture over the clover mites will suffocate and kill them.
 Remove the clover mites using a vacuum cleaner or a microfiber cloth.
-Take care not to crush them or they will leave red streaks behind.
+Take care not to crush them, or they will leave red streaks behind.

 Diatomaceous earth (DE) is a natural mite repellent and you can purchase pure, food-grade DE and sprinkle it in strategic locations around your garden and home.

 The DE creates a barrier that clover mites will not walk across and this will prevent them from entering your yard.
 You can also place the DE under the doors to prevent the mites from entering the rooms in your home.

 Baby powder acts as a very good deterrent for clover mites.
 Simply sprinkle the talc in the perimeter and corner of the rooms.
 You can also line the bed frame and mattress with baby powder to prevent the mites from crawling up the bedpost into your bed.